-The ADE7566/ADE7569 provide 16 kB of flash program/ information memory.
+The ADE7518 provides 16 kB of flash program/information memory.
 This memory is segmented into 32 pages of 512 bytes each.
-Therefore, to reprogram 1 byte of flash memory, the 511 bytes in that page must be erased.
+Therefore, to reprogram one byte of flash memory, the other 511 bytes in that page must be erased.
 The flash memory can be erased by page or all at once in a mass erase.
 There is a command to verify that a flash write operation has completed successfully.
-The ADE7566/ADE7569 flash memory controller also offers configurable flash memory protection.
+The ADE7518 flash memory controller also offers configurable flash memory protection.

 The 16 kB of flash memory are provided on-chip to facilitate code execution without any external discrete ROM device requirements.
-The program memory can be programmed incircuit, using the serial download mode provided or using conventional third party memory programmers.
+The program memory can be programmed incircuit, using the serial download or emulation options provided or using conventional third party memory programmers.